Martin-MacDonald/decimal-to-roman-converter/README.md

 ## Approach
 ### Understanding

-- First step in creating the generator was to understand all the possible decimal - roman translationss.
+- First step in creating the generator was to understand all the possible decimal - roman translations.
-- Although there is only 7 distinct roman symbols, given the subtractive pattern that is used it would mean a total of 13 different translations were possible:
+- Although there is only 7 distinct roman symbols, given the subtractive pattern that is used, it would mean a total of 13 different translations were possible:

 Decimal | Roman
 :---: | :---: